t4nello/McSwarm/README.md

 docker stack deploy proxy --compose-file management-compose.yml
 ```

-login to Portainer and setup the new password http:<ip>/Portainer, then deploy other stacks
+Login to Portainer and setup the new password http:<ip>/Portainer, then deploy other stacks